OfficeDev/office-js-docs-pr/docs/design/design-icons.md

 - Redraw, don't resize.
 As you resize your icons for larger or smaller sizes, take the time to redraw cutouts, corners, and rounded edges to maximize line clarity.
 - Remove artifacts that make your icon look messy.
 - Don't reuse Office UI Fabric icons in the Office ribbon or contextual menu.
 Fabric icons are stylistically different and will not match.
 - Avoid relying on your logo or brand to communicate what an add-in command does.
-Brand marks aren't always recognizable especially at smaller icon sizes and when modifiers are applied.
-Brand marks often conflict with Office ribbon icon styles.
-They often compete for user attention in a saturated environment.
+Brand marks aren't always recognizable at smaller icon sizes and when modifiers are applied.
+Brand marks often conflict with Office ribbon icon styles, and can compete for user attention in a saturated environment.
 - Use a white fill for accessibility.
 Most objects in your icons will require a white background to be legible across Office UI themes and in high-contrast modes.
 - Use the PNG format with a transparent background.
 - Avoid localizable content in your icons, including typographic characters, indications of paragraph rags, and question marks.